 At the beginning of my college years, I was alone a lot, it sucked.
 I had this gaping hole but didn’t know what to do with it.
-So I ground away my time.
+So I wasted my time.
 Gaming, watching movies.
 Numbing myself.
 Feeling lonely.
+I just didn't know how to make friends in real life.

 I was not making friends.
 Yeah, I knew a few people.
 My stoner roommates for example.
 Cool guys, but not the relief from social isolation I craved.
 No offense stoners, but you are not that talkative while on a semester-long smoking binge :).

-A lot of people are familiar with periods of loneliness.
 Maybe even you.
-It can feel like everybody already has a great social life.
+It feels like everybody already has a great social life.
 But you are left behind somehow.
-Why are you the one without normal social skills?
+Feeling like the only one without normal social skills?

 Sometimes it is easy to move up.
 Sometimes it is hard!
 People slide back on the scale or shoot forward through shared hardships.
 It is not an exact science, but a skill you get the hang of.